 However, before repurposing the toothbrush, it’s essential to thoroughly sanitize the toothbrush, especially if the bristles still remain, in order to avoid bacterial growth in your home.
 Just grab some dish soap and hot water, and start scrubbing.

 Environmental climate change can be daunting to think about, it’s overwhelming and seemingly insurmountable.
 Yet, making a few environmentally conscious changes to your daily routine can make an immense impact.

-Investing in a bamboo toothbrush helps mitigate annual greenhouse gas emissions and supports bamboo cultivation.
+Investing in a bamboo helps mitigate annual greenhouse gas emissions and supports bamboo cultivation.
 Bamboo, a carbon sequestration crop, absorbs 100 to 400 tonnes of carbon per hectare.
-Investing in the purchase of a bamboo toothbrush is a vital step toward tackling climate change, and it’s easy to recycle too!
+Some times the small steps take by many is a large step towards tackling climate change.